Skip to content. | Skip to navigation

 • Dances don't always click.

-• When it isn't clicking it can be hard to tell why.
+• When you aren't clicking it can be hard to tell why.

 • The things that people do that get in the way of cooperating tend to be challenging.